 In order to be considered for a provincial nomination through most Express Entry-aligned PNP streams, the first step is to enter a profile in the Express Entry pool.

-Major provinces which have benefitted from the introduction and have had a busy start of the year 2019 are; Ontario, Alberta, Nova Scotia, Saskatchewan, Manitoba, to mention a few.
+Major provinces that have benefitted from the introduction and have had a busy start of the year 2019 are; Ontario, Alberta, Nova Scotia, Saskatchewan, Manitoba, to mention a few.

 Ontario: Ontario’s 2019 allocation of 6,900 nominations is the largest of the nine provinces and two territories that take part in the PNP.